iamdudeman/sola-ecs/README.md

 # sola-ecs
-SolaEcs is a small entity component system implementation for Java.
+SolaEcs is a small entity component system implementation for Java 18.
 It is being developed alongside a 2D game engine written in Java so features will be added as the engine requires them.

 [![Java CI](https://github.com/iamdudeman/sola-ecs/actions/workflows/gradle.yml/badge.svg)](https://github.com/iamdudeman/sola-ecs/actions/workflows/gradle.yml)